xstos/consilience/In Search of the Third Attractor, Daniel Schmachtenberger, transcript.md

 Transcript of Daniel Schmachtenberger's talk https://www.youtube.com/watch?v=8XCXvzQdcug&t=5382s scraped by Chris Christodoulou.
-This transcript was copied from the transcript box in youtube, dumped into excel as sentences, used Excel autofilter to remove timecodes/noise by hand, then broken into quarters to fit into the automatic punctuator at http://bark.phon.ioc.ee/punctuator
+This transcript was copied from the transcript box in youtube, dumped into Excel as sentences, used Excel autofilter to remove timecodes/noise by hand, then broken into quarters to fit into the automatic punctuator at http://bark.phon.ioc.ee/punctuator

 Text follows: